dmwatson/attinyx5-programmer/README.md

 ### Solder Stencil DXF
 A DXF of the PCB is included to create 3D printable solder stencils.
 The holes in the PCB design are included to allow for proper board alignment like fiducials.

+### Improvements
+There's always room for improvement.
+Being able to work with different microcontrollers like the 34/44/84 series, or different packages using a switch might be nice to have.